-The Kurds live in the borderlands of south-eastern Turkey, northern Iraq, western Iran, north-eastern Syria and western Armenia that speak Kurdish and most of them are adherents of Sunni Islam but the Kurds have their own distinct cultural, social and political traditions.
-According to an estimate, Kurds have a total population of 2.5 crore to 3.5 crore.
-The largest population resides in Turkey, which is about 50 percent of the total Kurdish population, followed by Iraq, Iran and Syria.
-Kurds are the largest racial minority group after Tamils that does not officially have any state in the world.
+The Kurds live in the borderlands of south-eastern Turkey, northern Iraq, western Iran, north-eastern Syria and western Armenia that speak Kurdish, and most of them are adherents of Sunni Islam, but the Kurds have their own distinct cultural, social and political traditions.
+According to an estimate, Kurds have a total population of 2.5 crores to 3.5 crores.
+The largest population resides in Turkey, which is about 50% of the total Kurdish population, followed by Iraq, Iran and Syria.
+After Tamils, Kurds are the largest racial minority group that does not officially have any state in the world.
 But both Kurds and Tamils are different cases of study.
 Tamils have at least their own state in India, but the Kurds do not even have that much in any of these countries.
 But that doesn't mean that they don't have a spirit of nationalism.
 Because of this country-less racial nationalism, sometimes they have to face discrimination as well.
 Although those people are religious, but their political ideology is inclined towards Marxism.
-That's why even after having majority of Muslims in their population, they are still discriminated in other Muslim countries.
+That's why even after having the majority of Muslims in their population, they are still discriminated against in other Muslim countries.

 "Like Israel-Palestine issue and North Korea- South Korea, there is always a western angle who is responsible for every problem."

-In Syria too, the YPG in the US-backed Syrian Democratic Forces (SDF) also pushed ISIS out of its Raqqa headquarters.
+In Syria, the YPG in the US-backed Syrian Democratic Forces (SDF) also pushed ISIS out of its Raqqa headquarters.
 But now, after changing the political equation, American help also got blurred.
-In 2018, when the Iraqi army fought the ISIS and recapture the territory which was acquired by the Kurds.
+In 2018, when the Iraqi army fought ISIS and recapture the territory which was acquired by the Kurds.
 With the withdrawal of the US military, Turkey has started attacking the Kurds in northern Syria.

 The Kurds did not get an autonomous state except Iraq.
 In Iraq, the Kurds have a regional government called Iraqi Kurdistan.
 In Iraq, Syria, Turkey and Iran, different organizations are running movements for joint Kurdistan.